yhpf/Capstone-General_Assembly/README.md

 ## Limitations
 - Top 10 music countries (exclude Asian countries due to other signs in written language)
 - Assumption: All songs in toplist can be considered popular.
 If a song is not in toplist, it is not popular.
-- Only songs in english
+- Only songs with roman characters (not asian signs for example)
 - Only top 100 songs(?)